 The above scenario should be considered spin-doctored, because the U.S. hospital system has had, at least until the time of President Obama, a bad reputation with those who felt that health core ought to be more like that in Britain or Canada.
 It should go without saying, that if the oxygen was supplied to the hospital by the same company which had made the worker sick, it was mere coincidence – not a devious plan.
 If the hospital bills were very high, they would have been so, even if the air had not been required.
 What we can say, is this: While the Chinese client more or less voluntarily accepts to dine in a place with imported air, U.S. patients in hospitals who required breathing apparatus, paid, through their hospital bills, a part to their government.
 I do not know if there would have been any tax relief at that time for Americans, as there was for hospital bills for their Canadian counterparts.

-On a more purely commercial level, a review of articles which we might have seen previously shows that the Chinese purchase from Canada was not the first time that air was bought willingly.
+On a more purely commercial level, a review of articles which we might have seen previously shows that the Chinese purchase from Canada was not the first time that fresh air, as opposed to some hospital or industrial type, was bought willingly.

 In 2004, bottled air was sold in Britain from the region of Cumbria, sold for 60 pounds.
 “Manchester Smog” was also available for purchase.
 Two years earlier, someone opened an oxygen bar in Bristol, where a 2-minute injection of the gas into a drink would cost 3 pounds.